stanbar/stanbar/README.md

 - ⚡ Fun fact: ...
 -->

-Security-focused Software Engineer with a strong research background in blockchains, privacy-preserving distributed systems, applied cryptography, MPC, and threat modeling.
+Software Engineer with a strong research background in blockchains, privacy-preserving distributed systems, applied cryptography, MPC, and threat modeling.
 Nearly a decade of full-stack engineering experience, shipping and maintaining production systems used by hundreds of thousands of users.
 PhD in Information Technology (expected 2026).
 I also write about how people work — meaning, identity, and why we do what we do.